nimble-dev/nimbleHMC/joss/paper/paper.md

 ```

 Now we build an executable MCMC algorithm using `buildMCMC`, and
-compile the model object and MCMC algorithm to C++ for fast execuction.
+compile the model object and MCMC algorithm to C++ for fast execution.

 ```
 Rmcmc <- buildMCMC(conf)